Muscle Beach Party

 Muscle Beach Party is the second of seven beach party films produced by American International Pictures.
 It stars Frankie Avalon and Annette Funicello and was directed by William Asher, who also directed four other films in this series.

 Dick Dale and the Del-Tones and Stevie Wonder appear in musical numbers, the latter aged thirteen and making his film debut, billed as "Little Stevie Wonder."

 The movie was released two days after Peter Lorre's death.
+(AIP had meant to star Lorre in It's Alive.)

 Plot

 Frankie, Dee Dee, and the beach party gang hit Malibu Beach for yet another summer of surfing and no jobs, only to find their secret surfing spot threatened by a gang of bodybuilders led by the dim-witted coach Jack Fanny.
 All the while a bored Italian countess is trying to steal Frankie from Dee Dee and, much to everyone's surprise, he seems more than happy to go along with it.
 Her plan is to turn him into a teen idol.

 Due to some razzing from his former surfing buddies and sage advice from wealthy S.Z.
 Matts, Frankie sees the error of his ways and goes back to his American beach bunny, Dee Dee.